 Vincent Rioux studied musical acoustics in France and Sweden.
 He conducted research on musical timbre and textual annotation of audiovisual recordings at IRCAM.
 Seeing in computer music a subject and an environment conducive to spatio-temporal improvisations, he practices live-coding as soon as possible.
 He is interested in issues of media theory and in particular materiality and ecological thinking in information societies.
 He develops a working technique and a pedagogy focused on so-called “free” programming environments and languages (Linux, Processing, Libcinder, Arduino, Common-Lisp, c/c++, Supercollider).

-He has lectured at Fresnoy, IRCAM, ENSCI, ENS, Parsons School Paris, Robert-Schumann-Hochschule Düsseldorf, ESADSE St-Etienne .
+He has spoken at Fresnoy, IRCAM, ENSCI, ENS, Parsons School Paris, Robert-Schumann-Hochschule Düsseldorf, EDEHA Sierre Suisse, ESADSE St-Etienne .
 He is a member of the MILSON collective (for an anthropology of sound environments).